 'autumn,winter'

-MySQL supports numeric data types such as integers, decimals, and floating-point data types:
+MySQL supports numeric data types such as integers, decimals, and floating-point numbers.
+They are essential for storing values like IDs, counters, financial data, or scientific measurements.

 Integer Data Types